Become Job Ready with CollegeDekho Assured Program

 Is age taken into account when dissolving tie breaker situations?

-Yes, older candidates will be given advantage over younger ones only when other factors don't resolve a tie breaking situation.
+No, this year, older candidates will not be given an advantage over younger ones only when other factors don't resolve a tie breaking situation.

 How will a situation where candidates' Chemistry results are comparable be resolved?